craftcms/docs/docs/nitro/2.x/php-settings.md

 # Changing PHP Settings

 Nitro ships with PHP settings that are configured for local development.
-However, if you need to change a PHP setting for a site, Nitro provides a conveinant command [`nitro iniset`](commands.md#iniset) to walk you through the change.
+However, if you need to change a PHP setting for a site, Nitro provides a convenient command [`nitro iniset`](commands.md#iniset) to walk you through the change.

 ```bash
 $ nitro iniset